vippsas/vipps-ecom-api/vipps-ecom-api.md

 request while the transaction is in the `INITIATE` stage.

-This may be useful in face-to-face situations where a customer's phone runs out of battery.
-This should not be considered a consistent or guaranteed operation, as the `/cancel` request is independent by any actions taken by the user in the app.
+This may be useful in face-to-face situations where a customer's phone runs out of battery, or if the customer suddenly changes his/her mind and want to buy more and the amount for the payment increases.
+This should not be considered a consistent or guaranteed operation, as the `/cancel` request depends on actions taken by the user in the app.

 If the
 [`PUT:/ecomm/v2/payments/{orderId}/cancel`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/cancelPaymentRequestUsingPUT)
-request is successful, the payment state will be:
+request is successful, the payment state will be: `Cancelled`.

-`Cancelled`

 A call to
 [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getPaymentDetailsUsingGET)
-for the same order will return the following, regardless of whether the transaction has been reserved:
+for the same order will return the following, regardless of whether the transaction has been reserved before the cancellation: `CANCEL`.

-`CANCEL`

-**Note\_** If the user is in a 3 D Secure session, the payment can not be cancelled as described above.
+**Please note:** If the user is already in a 3-D Secure session, the payment can not be cancelled as described above.

 ## Refund